jackrejc/Group-Website-Offical/README.md

  <img src="https://user-images.githubusercontent.com/62319092/79971630-e8fdbe80-84d7-11ea-8466-95ab33c395be.PNG" alt="Image" height="325" width="385" class="GeneratedImage">

  <body>
-  Above are the test results from both Jack and Edward
+  Above are the test results from both Jack and Edward.
+They show fairly similar characterisitcs towards their personalities.
+This could suggest that the two have serveral things in common and/or have expereced similar childhoods.
+Although differences can be seen in there nature, and their ability to cope with emotions.
+In a group sense where these two individuals are together could mean a better collaboration and overall higher grades.